cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Removing transactions from the mempool

-Removing a transaction may happen in two cases: when updating a list of committed transactions, and during rechecking, if the transaction is re-assesed as invalid.
-In any case, we first need to find the lane the transaction belongs by accessing the `txLanes` map.
-Then simply we remove the entry from the CList corresponding to its lane and update the auxiliary variables accordingly.
+A transaction may be removed in two scenarios: when updating a list of committed transactions, and during rechecking if the transaction is reassessed as invalid.
+In either case, the first step is to identify the lane the transaction belongs to by accessing the `txLanes` map.
+Then, we remove the entry from the CList corresponding to its lane and update the auxiliary variables accordingly.

-Because the broadcast goroutines are constantly reading the list of transactions to disseminate them, it's important to clean transactions from high-priority lanes first.
+Since the broadcast goroutines are constantly reading the list of transactions to disseminate them, it's important to prioritize the removal of transactions from high-priority lanes.

-When updating the mempool, there is the possibility of a slight optimization by removing transactions from different lanes in parallel.
-For that, we would first need to preprocess the list of transactions to know to which lane belongs each transaction.
-This optimization does not really have an impact if the committed block has few transactions, thus we decided to leave it out of the MVP.
+When updating the mempool, there is potential for a slight optimization by removing transactions from different lanes in parallel.
+To achieve this, we would first need to preprocess the list of transactions to determine the lane of each transaction.
+However, this optimization has minimal impact if the committed block contains few transactions.
+Therefore, we decided to exclude it from the MVP.

 ### Reaping transactions for creating blocks